alessiomason/express-react-template/README.md

 	- `PORT`: the port on which the server has to be served; defaults to `3001` if absent.

 #### Client environment variables
-The client too requires an environment variable, to specify the URL of the server.
+The client too requires an environment variable to specify the URL of the server.
 If the client is run locally, the environment variable can be omitted (as the code defaults to consider the server located at `http://localhost:3000`).
 Otherwise, the `REACT_APP_BASE_URL` environment variable is needed.
 If the client is served through the server, the environment variable has to be specified amongst the other variables for the server.